 Networks: This unit gives students an introduction to using the school network, networks in general and cloud computing.
-Through practical activities, students learn about the difference between using G Suite and software on the school network, and how to organise their work.
+Through practical activities, students will learn about the difference between using G Suite and software on the school network, and how to organise their work.
 They will also get a better understanding of using Google Classroom, which is used for all their subjects.

-E-safety: Teaching students about staying safe online is more important than ever.
+E-safety & Graphics: Teaching students about staying safe online is more important than ever.
 All students in Year 7 will not just learn about staying safe online, but also about identifying when social media influence is having a negative impact, how easily images can be manipulated and how these images can incorrectly affect our thoughts.
 Practical skills in graphics editing will be taught to help the students understand how easily fake images can be created and that they should not always believe what they see online.

 First Steps in Python Programming: Most students will have encountered a visual programming language such as Scratch, Game Maker or Kodu in primary school.
 In Year 7 students will build upon any prior programming experience through the development of a variety of small projects to develop skills in algorithmic and computational thinking as well as the specifics of sequence, selection and iteration in Python.
-Python is a textual programming language widely used in education and beyond.
-For keen students to further their learning at home, the development environment for Python is available online as a free download and there are also many tutorial resources available.
+We will be using Edublocks which allows students to choose whether to use Python blocks or write textual code.

-BAFTA Young Game Designer competition: Students will be taught the skills required to design an original computer game.
+Game Design: Students will be taught the skills required to design an original computer game.
 Students will then be given the opportunity to enter the annual Young Game Designer competition, run by BAFTA, for a "chance to win a BAFTA YGD Award, along with once-in-a-lifetime experiences with top game makers + industry professionals".